Beta regression

 Beta regression is a form of regression which is used when the response variable, $y$, takes values within $(0, 1)$ and can be assumed to follow a beta distribution.
 It is generalisable to variables which takes values in the arbitrary open interval $(a, b)$ through transformations.
-Beta regression was developed in the early 21st century by two sets of statisticians: Kieschnick and McCullough in 2003 and Ferrari and Cribari-Neto in 2004.
+Beta regression was developed in the early 2000s by two sets of statisticians: Kieschnick and McCullough in 2003 and Ferrari and Cribari-Neto in 2004.

 Description

 The modern beta regression process is based on the mean/precision parameterisation of the beta distribution.
 Here the variable is assumed to be distributed according to $B(\mu, \phi)$ where $\mu$ is the mean and $\phi$ is the precision.
 As the mean of the distribution, $\mu$ is constrained to fall within $(0, 1)$ but $\phi$ is not.
 For given values of $\mu$, higher values of $\phi$ result in a beta with a lower variance, hence its description as a precision parameter.

 Beta regression has three major motivations.
 Firstly, beta-distributed variables are usually heteroscedastic of a form where the scatter is greater closer to the mean value and lesser in the tails, whereas linear regression assumes homoscedasticity.
 Secondly, while transformations are available to consider beta distributed dependent variables within the generalised linear regression frameworks, these transformation mean that the regressions model $y'$ rather than $y$, so the interpretation is in terms of the mean of $y'$ rather than the mean of $y$, which presents a more awkward interpretation.
 Thirdly, values within $(0, 1)$ are generally from skewed distributions.

 The basic algebra of the beta regression is linear in terms of the link function, but even in the equal dispersion case presented below, it is not a special case of generalised linear regression:

 where $g$ is a link function.

 It is also notable that the variance of $y$ is dependent on $\mu$ in the model, so beta regressions are naturally heteroscedastic.